 Pre-apprenticeship training is a training pathway that prepares you for entry into an apprenticeship.
 You get some off-the-job training here at VU, and this is supported by work experience with an employer.

 A pre-apprenticeship helps you gain a more realistic expectation of the work involved in a particular trade, helps you develop important basic skills and acquire some experience.
-Learn more about pre-apprenticeships

-VU offers apprenticeship courses for the following
+VU offers apprenticeships for the following courses:

 - Bricklaying / Blocklaying